Insurance Terms and Definitions

 - Other information applicable to the policy

-The amount you agree to pay out of pocket for damage resulting from a specific loss or accident.
+An insurance deductible is the amount you agree to pay out of pocket for damage resulting from a specific loss or accident.
 Generally, choosing a higher deductible will lower your premium.
-More on deductibles.
+Learn more about homeowners insurance deductibles and car insurance deductibles.

 Driver improvement course